Find a Lender-Approved Local Conveyancer in Eccleston and St Helens

 • St Helens Law Limited, 19-27 Shaw Street, St. Helens, Merseyside, WA10 1DF

-• Finalising the wording for contracts and responding to supplemental questions from the buyer’s lawyer
+• Negotiating contracts and replying to additional enquires from the buyer’s lawyer

 • Agreeing the transfer document

-• Accepting the sale proceeds and transferring funds to the seller, the estate agent and paying off the home loan (where appropriate)
+• Receiving sale proceeds and transferring funds to the owner, the estate agent and paying off the mortgage (where applicable)

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.